mnieber/dodo-commands/README.md

     Note that this command line only works if the dodo_tutorial:1604 image exists.
 You can build it by running `dodo dockerbuild`.

-This simplified scenario already shows how a complicated command line can be compressed into a short command.
-Instead of remembering/editing long command lines, you can tweak your project configuration files and produce these long command lines with Dodo Commands.
+This simple scenario shows how a complicated command line can be compressed into a short command that's easy to remember.
+We've seen that Dodo Commands is transparent about what it actually executes.
 It's also easy to get new colleagues started on a project by sharing your command scripts and configuration file with them (see [the documentation](http://dodo-commands.readthedocs.io/en/latest/sharing-projects.html) for details).